7 Steps to Tame Prehypertension

 The good news is, prehypertension doesn't have to become high blood pressure.
 To start turning things around, consult your doctor and take these 7 steps:

-- Eat healthfully.
-Consider following the DASH diet, which focuses on eating more fruits, vegetables and whole grains, and less saturated fat, total fat, and cholesterol.
+- Check your diet.
+Consider following the DASH diet, which is rich in fruits, vegetables, whole grains, and low-fat dairy products.
+It curbs fat and cholesterol.
 It also restricts sodium, which can raise blood pressure, and emphasizes foods rich in calcium, potassium, and magnesium, minerals that help lower blood pressure.